 The Clutha Gold Trail was officially opened on 24 October 2013.

-This wonderful trail follows the mighty Clutha Mata-Au River, as it weaves through trees, and traverses the beautiful Beaumont Gorge, before branching off onto a historic railway line.
+This wonderful trail follows the mighty Clutha Mata-Au River, as it weaves through trees, and traverses the beautiful Beaumont Gorge, before branching off into farming valleys and some sections of the historic Roxburgh Branch railway line inlcuding the 440m Big Hill Tunnel.
 Dotted along the trail are four small towns that were established during the gold rushes of a bygone era.
 Each has its own fascinating story and are now welcoming places to stop for a meal or the night.

 The trail forms part of an extensive network of Great Rides in the Otago region, linking with the Roxburgh Gorge Trail at the Roxburgh Dam, on to the famous Otago Central Rail Trail at Alexandra.
 It is achievable for most fitness levels, and will appeal to family groups.
-An annual maintenance contribution of $25 per person, or $45 per family, covers the cost of trail maintenance for the Roxburgh Gorge and Clutha Gold Trails.
+An annual maintenance contribution of $25 per person, or $50 per family, covers the cost of trail maintenance for the use of both Roxburgh Gorge and Clutha Gold Trails.